Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 ## Evaluation of BDD
 ### Collaboration
 The most obvious advantage is stated as a principle above already: The disciplines of specification and QA, which are in waterfall-based world known as being far apart from each other, collaborates directly when a team applies BDD.
 The development department's turn is (time- and communicationwise) not between specification and QA anymore, it is now collaborating with both and helps them to collaborate with each other.
 By working together repeatedly when writing executable specification, thus by putting the behavior of the system in the focus of everyone, an ubiquitous language [@evans2004ddd, p.
 32ff] evolves naturally, which helps the team to communicate more effectively and avoids misunderstandings.
 And by having a language in place, that enables the business people to read a formal specification, the chance for misunderstandings is reduced even more.
 // TODO: Dev Team is invited to business participation.
-Find out who said "Devs have to become somewhat of domain experts".
-Find out, if a deeper business understanding increases the motivation of the dev team.
+// TODO: Find out who said "Devs have to become somewhat of domain experts".
+// TODO: Find out, if a deeper business understanding increases the motivation of the dev team.

 ### Business value
 The key motivation to time and money into a software is it's business value.